RPP Bond (Release Prior to Payment) — Canada Customs Bond

 Frequently Asked Questions

-Your RPP bond must be at least 50% of your highest monthly accounts receivable (duties + GST) with CBSA over the past 12 months, with a minimum of $5,000 per RM account.
+Your RPP written security agreement must correspond to at least 50% of the system-calculated amount based on your highest monthly accounts receivable with the CBSA over the previous 12 months.
+The minimum amount is $5,000 per importer program account and the maximum required amount is capped at $10,000,000 per importer program account.

 Related Bonds